Tall Timbers Research Station &

 Helen’s cherished Spring Canyon property is flourishing, thoughtfully maintained with prescribed fire applied in the growing-season.
 Mountain Laurel, a state-listed threatened species in Florida, is found brilliantly displaying fragrant blossoms along her steephead ravines in the spring.
 A landowner participant since conception of the Burning for Birds Collaborative project, Helen manages her property for the greatest ecological benefit of the wildlife and plant species inhabited there.

 The 2024 pre-burn bird monitoring visit was conducted on a chilly March morning and turned up several target fire-dependent bird species, despite the cold weather.
-Four target species, brown-headed nuthatch, Bachman’s sparrow, Northern bobwhite, and Eastern towhee were confidently calling on her property during a subsequent visit in May, and positive post-burn bird count numbers to be collected in Spring 2025 are expected to be high, reflecting the advantage given them by application of prescribed fire to maintain the understory for habitat and to regenerate native plant species these birds depend upon.
+Four target species, brown-headed nuthatch, Bachman’s sparrow, Northern bobwhite, and Eastern towhee were confidently calling on her North Florida property during a subsequent visit in May, and positive post-burn bird count numbers collected in Spring 2025 were high, reflecting the advantage given them by application of prescribed fire to maintain the understory for habitat and to regenerate native plant species these birds depend upon.

 the Jeffords Tract